ShimuraWorkshop/Gear-VR-Controller-Motion-Pointer-for-Windows/README.md

 <br>
 Touchpad - Center: Gamepad B, North: Gamepad X, South: Pointer reset

 Press Touchpad South to re-center stick.
-In MAME game's Input Device Options, set Keyboard Input Provider to dinput, Joystick Input Provider to xinput.
+In MAME game's Input Device Options, set Lightgun Device Assignment to joystick, Keyboard Input Provider to dinput, Joystick Input Provider to xinput.
 In Advanced Options, set Joystick to On, Joystick deadzone to 0, Joystick saturation to 1.

 Press Alt-Enter to switch to fullscreen.
 If your screen's resolution is 16:9 and the game is 4:3, set motion pointer AR correction to 1333 in app to get the correct crosshair moving aspect ratio.